farm-ng/amiga-dev-kit/website/docs/brain/brain-next-steps.md

 ## 1. Examples

-Either navigate to the `Examples` tab located at the top of this page, or go directly to the [Examples Index](./../examples/examples_index.md), to get started on running one of the available brain ADK examples.
+Either navigate to the `Examples` tab located at the top of this page, or go directly to the [Examples Index](./../examples/examples_index.md), to get started on running one of the available brain ADK examples or CircuitPython examples.

 ## 2. Tutorial